Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

     - The entrants take their product and improve upon it while listening to their customers.
-Eventually, they have a product that is superior in all ways to the sustained technology, and grow in size, eating away the big firm\'s margins.
+Eventually, they have a product that is superior in all ways to the sustained technology, and grow in size, eating away the big firm's margins.
 6. Established firms belatedly enter market
     - The established firms belatedly enter the market, but only either survive or are kicked out entirely.